 Living with Raynaud's phenomenon

-For most people living with Raynaud?s, it is more of an inconvenience than a serious problem.
-Attacks may last from minutes to more than an hour.
+For most people living with Raynaud's, it is more of an inconvenience than a serious problem.
+Attacks may last from a few minutes to more than an hour.
 Staying away from triggers, mainly cold, can reduce the spasms that lead to symptoms.
 If there is an underlying cause, such as scleroderma or lupus, it may be harder to manage attacks.
-If you have secondary Raynaud?s, work with your healthcare provider to manage your underlying condition.
-This may decrease attacks of Raynaud?s.
+If you have secondary Raynaud's, work with your healthcare provider to manage your underlying condition.
+This may help decrease attacks of Raynaud's.

 When should I call my healthcare provider?